Jura-Labs/jura-trace/README.md

 **Forensic verdicts** (the runtime detection output users see) are produced by the deployed detectors and human-set thresholds.
 No large language model is in the verdict pipeline.

-This declaration follows the [NLnet Foundation's policy on the use of Generative AI for funded projects](https://nlnet.nl/genai/) (effective 8 December 2025).
-The contributor-facing version of this policy, including disclosure requirements for code generation, is in [`GENAI_USE_POLICY.md`](GENAI_USE_POLICY.md).

 ## About